 - Resilience and rehabilitation in criminal justice and other offender settings

 - Resilience among active military personnel and veterans

 - Exploring well-being, health, post-traumatic growth, and other resilient outcomes

 - Resilience and self-care for professionals

-- Strengths-based approaches to prevention and intervention, such as social and emotional learning (SEL), cultural connectedness, redefining masculinity, bystander programs, mindfulness, narrative, and trauma-informed care
+- Strengths-based approaches to prevention and intervention, such as (but not limited to): social and emotional learning (SEL), cultural connectedness, redefining masculinity, bystander programs, mindfulness, narrative, arts-based programs, movement-based

 - Policy initiatives to promote resilience